 Linux Kernel Developer, Renesas Linux Kernel Team

 Laurent Pinchart has been a Linux kernel developer since 2001.
 He has written media-related Linux drivers for consumer and embedded devices and is one of the Video4Linux core developers.
 Laurent is the founder and owner of Ideas on board, a company specialized in embedded Linux design and development.
 He has given Linux media-related talks at the FOSDEM, LPC and ELC.
-He currently works with the Renesas Linux kernel team where he develops a wide range of embedded drivers including DRM/KMS and...
+He currently works with the Renesas Linux kernel team where he develops a wide...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!